Monty Python and the Holy Grail: Home media

 In Region 1, The Criterion Collection released a LaserDisc version of the film featuring audio commentary from directors Jones and Gilliam.

 In 2001, Columbia TriStar published a two-disc, special-edition DVD.
 Disc one includes the Jones and Gilliam commentary, a second commentary with Idle, Palin and Cleese, the film's screenplay on a subtitle track and "Subtitles for People Who Don't Like the Film"–consisting of lines taken from William Shakespeare's Henry IV, Part 2.
 Disc two includes Monty Python and the Holy Grail in Lego, a "brickfilm" version of the "Camelot Song" as sung by Lego minifigures.
 It was created by Spite Your Face Productions on commission from the Lego Group and Python Pictures.
 The project was conceived by the original film's respective producer and co-director, John Goldstone and Terry Gilliam.
 Disc two also includes two scenes from the film's Japanese dub, literally translated back into English through subtitles.
 "The Quest for the Holy Grail Locations", hosted by Palin and Jones, shows places in Scotland used for the setting titled as "England 932 A.D." (as well as the two Pythons purchasing a copy of their own script as a guide).
 Also included is a who's who page, advertising galleries and sing-alongs.
 A "Collector's Edition" DVD release additionally included a book of the screenplay, a limited-edition film cell/senitype, and limited-edition art cards.

 On the special edition DVD, the studio logos, opening credits and a brief portion of the opening scene of 1961 British Film Dentist on the Job is added to the start of the film.
 The clip ends with a spluttering, unseen "projectionist" realising he has played the wrong film.
 A "slide" then appears urging the audience to wait one moment please while the operator changes reels.

 A 35th-anniversary edition on Blu-ray was released in the US on 6 March 2012.
 Special features include "The Holy Book of Days," a second-screen experience that can be downloaded as an app on an iOS device and played with the Blu-ray to enhance its viewing, lost animation sequences with a new intro from animator Terry Gilliam, outtakes and extended scenes with Python member and the movie's co-director Terry Jones.

 It was released on Blu-ray again for the film's 40th anniversary on 27 October 2015, including a new special feature consisting of a Q&A with the Pythons at the Tribeca Film Festival.
 Its physical release had a limited edition box set resembling a castle with a catapult and rubber animals to launch.

-On the film's 50th anniversary, Sony Pictures Home Entertainment will release Monty Python and the Holy Grail on Ultra HD Blu-ray on 26 August 2025.
+For the film's 50th anniversary, Sony Pictures Home Entertainment released Monty Python and the Holy Grail on Ultra HD Blu-ray on 26 August 2025.